biotite-dev/gecos/doc/intro.rst

 In order to demonstrate this the following example will generate a color scheme for the *protein blocks* (PB) alphabet
 (`de Brevern et al., 2000 <https://doi.org/10.1002/1097-0134(20001115)41:3\<271::AID-PROT10\>3.0.CO;2-Z>`_ ).
-*protein blocks* consists of 16 symbols, where each one represents another protein backbone conformation.
+The *Protein blocks* alphabet consists of 16 symbols, where each one represents another protein backbone conformation.
-In a nutshell PBs can be used to encode a molecular 3D structure into a sequence.
+In a nutshell, PBs can be used to encode a molecular 3D structure into a sequence.